jwinn/nixos-config/README.md

 ### Local Install

-1. On a live Minimal ISO Image, run the following to get the IP address:
+1. On the live Minimal ISO Image, run the following to get the IP address:

     ```sh
     ip route get 1.1.1.1 | grep -oP 'src \K[^ ]+'
     ```

-1. On a live Minimal ISO Image, update the default nixos user to have a password.
+1. On the live Minimal ISO Image, update the default nixos user to have a password.

     ```sh
     passwd